ridgeview-apps/tube-service/README.md

 ## Tube Service

 Welcome to Tube Service iOS app!
-This app is a 100% SwiftUI app and is [available on the app store](https://apps.apple.com/app/id1540626286#?platform=iphone).
+This is a SwiftUI app and is [available on the app store](https://apps.apple.com/app/id1540626286#?platform=iphone).

-I decided to make the app open-source as a way of knowledge sharing and demonstrating how to build a production-ready SwiftUI app.
+I chose to write the app using the [MV architecture](https://azamsharp.com/2023/02/28/building-large-scale-apps-swiftui.html).
+This is my preferred method of developing SwiftUI apps(having previously used both MVVM and the [Swift Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).
+One of my favourite points about MV (mentioned in the above article) is the fact it helps reduce test-induced damage (mentioned above - this is when we over-abstract our logic just to satisfy unit tests, thus adding unnecessary complexity which provides little or no value).
+Also, note that MV does NOT discourage unit testing, it just makes you focus more on what actually *should* be tested.

-The app uses the [Swift Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).
-This is a relatively new and interesting way of building SwiftUI apps in a Redux-like way.
+> The source code for the original version of the app (using The Composable Architecture) is available [here](https://github.com/ridgeview-apps/tube-service/tree/tca).

 ## Screenshots